-Net government saving, the difference between current receipts and current expenditures in the federal government and state and local governments, was −$898.5 billion in the first quarter of 2022, increasing $513.7 billion from −$1,412.2 billion in the fourth quarter of 2021 (charts 1 and 2 and table 1).
+Net government saving, the difference between current receipts and current expenditures in the federal government and state and local governments, was −$5,142.6 billion in the second quarter of 2020, decreasing $3,789.1 billion from −$1,353.5 billion in the first quarter of 2020 (charts 1 and 2 and table 1).

 “Net lending or net borrowing (−)” is an alternative measure of the government fiscal position.
 Net borrowing is the financing requirement of the government sector, and it is derived as net government saving plus the consumption of fixed capital and net capital transfers received less gross investment and net purchases of nonproduced assets.

 Net borrowing was $5,337.8 billion in the second quarter, increasing $3,781.0 billion from $1,556.8 billion in the second quarter (charts 3 and 4 and table 1).

 |5||State and local||516.5||−44.6||−2.6||19.7||719.2|